willtheorangeguy/Python-Logo-Widgets/CONTRIBUTING.md

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?

-- Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Python-Logo-Widgets are still accepted!
+- Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Python Logo Widgets are still accepted!
 Just follow the same instructions as above.

 ### Do you intend to add a new feature or change an existing one?